Rosy Tetra Care Guide: Tank Setup, Diet, Tank Mates, & More

 Common Health Issues

-Rosy tetras are generally hardy once established, but they can be sensitive during initial acclimation.
+Rosy tetras are hardy once established, but they is sensitive during initial acclimation.
 Common health concerns include:

 Ich (White Spot Disease)